onedebos/Designs/README.md

 # UI Designs
-This repo hold holds some of my UI design work.
+This repo hold holds some of my work on UI/UX.

 ## Authors